aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Player party.md

 ### Universal `playerdata` addressing
 Here are all the ways to address `playerdata` that works regardless if we're addressing in the overworld or battles:

-- Regular array index: Doesn't guarantee anything except if all party member are in order and the first one has a `trueid` of 0 (`Bee`) where in such case, the array indexes will always be the same as the `trueid`
+- Regular array index: Doesn't guarantee anything except if all party member are in `trueid` order and the first one has a `trueid` of 0 (`Bee`) where in such case, the array indexes will always be the same as the `trueid`
-- Finding the member with a specific BattleData's `trueid`: The animid associated with this party member at the time of the last ChangeParty which never changes until the next ChangeParty so it doesn't take into considerations overworld switching
+- Finding the member with a specific BattleData's `trueid`: The [animid](../Enums%20and%20IDs/AnimIDs.md) associated with this party member at the time of the last ChangeParty which never changes until the next ChangeParty so it doesn't take into considerations overworld switching
 - Finding the member with a specific `entity` or `battleentity`'s `animid`: The rendered animid of the party member taking into account all overworld switches (`entity` for the overworld, `battleentity` for battles)

 The above remains true in all cases.
 While it's straight forward to understand why the entity's animid allows to address by rendered animid, what's less straight forward is why the array index doesn't guarantee anything and how the `trueid` works.

 #### Addressing by array indexes directly
 Essentially, the player party system supports to have any combination of members in any order.
 The formation can even change which is done by a method called ChangeParty (more details about it in a section below).
-It receives an int array parameter called ids that tells what animid should be in the party and in what order.
-It doesn't have to include the first 3 animids, it could have any combinations of them and any amount.
+It receives an int array parameter called ids that tells what [animid](../Enums%20and%20IDs/AnimIDs.md) should be in the party and in what order.
+It doesn't have to include the first 3 animids, it could have any combinations of them and any amount, but the game is designed to only support animids from 0 to 2.

 While for most of the game, the party is composed of `Bee`, `Beetle` and `Moth` which happens to match with the array index (0, 1 and 2), the game allows for different party formations and to even excluse memebers.
 It is very well possible to have a party of `Moth` and `Beetle`, but exclude `Bee`.
 It's even possible to have a party of a single member that isn't `Bee`.
 All these cases would lead into a situation where `playerdata[0]` may not actually be the `Bee` member.
 It might be someone else entirely simply because `Bee` wasn't the first party member (or they weren't present in the party at all).